The up-and-down relationship between Jeff Sessions and Donald Trump

 President Donald Trump and Attorney General Jeff Sessions were once the closest of political allies.
 Then-U.S. Sen. Sessions, R-Ala., played a key role in Trump's accession in the GOP three years ago — and was later rewarded with one of the administration's top jobs.

-But their relationship appeared to go south when Sessions recused himself the Department of Justice's probe into whether Russia help Trump win the 2016 presidential election.
+But their relationship appeared to go south when Sessions recused himself from the Department of Justice's probe into whether Russia helped Trump win the 2016 presidential election.

 A look back the good times and bad: